zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

       | **type**: str

     {property}
-      Additional properties of the storage volume, as described in the data model of the 'Storage Volume' element object of the 'Storage Group' object in the :term:\`HMC API\` book.
+      Additional properties of the storage volume, as described in the data model of the 'Storage Volume' element object of the 'Storage Group' object in the \ :ref:`HMC API <HMC API>`\  book.
 The property names have hyphens (-) as described in that book.

       | **type**: raw